BIRTH STORY: Peggy's Home Birth in a Birth Pool

 Once home, Mark watched his football team (Brighton FC) play Manchester United on TV.
 I settled down on the sofa next to him writing and scheduling some blog posts.
 Brighton ended up winning 3-1 against Man U. With every goal they scored, Mark made an almighty shout of excitement (so loud that our neighbour text him!).
 I made a joke after each goal that he needed to calm down otherwise he was going to send me into labour… little did I know.

 The day finished up and we headed to bed.
 One thing I had noticed was that I had been incredibly thirsty all day.
-I couldn’t get enough of ice cold water and actually thought that it could be a sign that things were starting to happen.
+I couldn’t get enough ice-cold water and actually thought that it could be a sign that things were starting to happen.

 I think I was still in denial that this might be labour.
 I’d been told so many times that the latent stage for a first pregnancy can be expected to last a very long time.
 I felt like my contractions were happening so quickly that surely it wasn’t actual labour?